Jeffery Mayne MD

 Faculty Peer Reviewed

-G.L. is a 62 year-old African-American male with a six year history of Type 2 Diabetes with variable glucose control and a progressive one …
+G.L. is a 62 year-old African-American male with a six year history of Type 2 Diabetes with variable glucose control and a progressive …

 Diseases 2.0 – Bringing you the latest updates on disease pathophysiology and treatment